shinken-solutions/shinken/doc/source/05_thebasics/configure-shinken.rst

     * use_local_log=1 : Log all messages that match the log_level for this daemon in a local directory.
     * local_log=brokerd.log : Name of the log file where to save the logs.
     * log_level=INFO : Log_level that will be permitted to be logger.
 Warning permits Warning, Error, Critical to be logged.
 INFO by default.
-    * max_queue_size=100000 : If a module got a brok queue() higher than this value, it will be killed and restarted.
+    * max_queue_size=100000 : If a module gets a brok queue() higher than this value, it will be killed and restarted.
 Set to 0 to disable it.

 Daemon declaration in the global configuration